-As the children’s author and illustrator’s 150th birthday is celebrated in 2016, explore the enchanting landscapes that inspired her.
+Uncover the life for the children’s author and illustrator as you explore the enchanting landscapes that inspired her.

 Idyllically located, it’s easy to see why much-loved artist, storyteller, farmer and conservationist Beatrix Potter loved her home in the Lake District so much.